Ante Jelavić

-Ante Jelavić (born 21 August 1963) is a Bosnian Croat politician who served as the Chairman of the Presidency of Bosnia and Herzegovina from 1999 to 2000.
-He was elected to the post of chairman as a candidate of the Croatian Democratic Union.
+Ante Jelavić (born 21 August 1963) is a Bosnian Croat politician who served as the 2nd Croat member of the Presidency of Bosnia and Herzegovina from 1998 to 2001.
+He was the youngest person to hold the office of Presidency member and also the youngest Presidency member at the end of his tenure.

+Jelavić previously served as the Federal Minister of Defence from 1996 to 1998.
+He was also president of the Croatian Democratic Union from 1998 to 2002.

 Presidency (1998–2001)

+At the 1998 general election, Jelavić was elected to the Presidency of Bosnia and Herzegovina, having obtained 52.91% of the vote.
+The Social Democratic Party candidate, Gradimir Gojer, was second with 31.83%.
+Taking office at the age of 35, he was the youngest person to hold the office of Presidency member.

-Jelavić served as Chairman of the Presidency of Bosnia and Herzegovina from 15 June 1999 until 14 February 2000.
-He was removed from his position of the three-member Presidency by decision of the High Representative for Bosnia and Herzegovina, Wolfgang Petritsch, in March 2001.
+On 7 March 2001, Jelavić was removed from office by the High Representative for Bosnia and Herzegovina, Wolfgang Petritsch.
 Petritsch justified his decision by observing that Jelavić had "directly violated the constitutional order of the Federation of Bosnia and Herzegovina and of Bosnia and Herzegovina"; in particular he cited Jelavić's leading role in the 'Croatian National Assembly' rally in Mostar on 3 March 2001, calling for a separate governing entity for Bosnian Croats.